rstuhlmuller/homelab/README.md

 - **Kubernetes Management**: Deploy and manage Kubernetes resources with ease.
 - **Helm Integration**: Use Helm charts for application deployment.
-- **Modular Design**: Reusable modules for common components like Longhorn, MetalLB, Traefik, and more.
+- **Modular Design**: Reusable modules for common components like Longhorn, MetalLB, Traefik, cert-manager, monitoring, Tailscale, Technitium, and more.
 - **Terragrunt**: Simplify Terraform configurations and manage remote state.
 - **AWS S3 Backend**: Store Terraform state securely in an S3 bucket.
 - **Pre-commit Hooks**: Ensure code quality with pre-commit checks for Terraform and YAML files.